Norm Eisen: Obama administration

 From 2007 to 2009, Eisen was active in the presidential campaign of his law school classmate Barack Obama before joining the transition team of then-President-elect Obama as deputy counsel.
 On January 20, 2009, Obama named him special counsel for ethics and government reform in the White House.

 He earned the nickname "Dr. No" for his stringent ethics and anti-corruption efforts and became known for limiting registered lobbyists from taking positions in the administration.
-In Obama's autobiography, A Promised Land, he recalls an instance in which Eisen was asked which out-of-town conferences administration officials would be admitted to attend; Eisen replied, "If it sounds fun, you can't go."
+In Obama's autobiography, A Promised Land, he recalls an instance in which Eisen was asked which out-of-town conferences administration officials would be permitted to attend; Eisen replied, "If it sounds fun, you can't go."
 He is credited for helping compile President Obama's ethics-related campaign promises into an executive order the president signed on his first day in office.

 During 2009 and 2010, Eisen also contributed to the administration's open government efforts, including putting the White House visitor logs on the internet to promote transparency; its response to the campaign finance decision in Citizens United v.
 FEC; and its financial regulatory plan, which is the basis for Dodd–Frank.
 His other activities included reviewing the background of potential administration officials and expanding the application of the Freedom of Information Act.

 Eisen became the first ambassador to the Czech Republic nominated by President Obama.
 President Obama initially gave Eisen a recess appointment, the term of which was for only one year, until the end of 2011, unless the full U.S. Senate confirmed him.
 Recess appointment was required because of a hold on Eisen's nomination.
 The leaders of several Washington good-government groups authored a letter in support of the appointment of Eisen.
 Eisen's nomination received bipartisan support, including from Republican senators and conservative foreign policy scholars.
 The Senate ultimately confirmed Eisen on December 12, 2011.